MicrosoftDocs/appcenter-docs/vs-mobile-center-docs/dashboard/index.md

 * **Viewers** can view and download all data but cannot make changes.

-To change the permission of a collaborator, select an app and then click **Manage app** and use the dropdown to re-assign the role.
+To change the permission of a collaborator, select an app, click **Manage app** and use the dropdown to re-assign the role.
 Only 'Managers' can change collaborator permissions.

-Note: Every app that you create, whether it be owned by you or an organization, you automatically become a 'Manager'.
+**Note:** Every app that you create, whether it be owned by you or an organization, you automatically become a 'Manager'.

 ## Adding collaborators to apps

 To share your app with others, select an app and then click **Manage app** to add collaborators by typing in the user's email address.

-Note: If you are not a 'Manager' role on an app, you cannot add collaborators to that app.
+**Note:** If you are not a 'Manager' role on an app, you cannot add collaborators to that app.